-Hair transplant for receding hairline is one of the most frequently operated hair transplant procedures.
-Because hairline recession is one of the earlier significant signs of severe hair loss that can happen at any age, most people start to think about a hair transplant when it becomes noticeable.
+Hair transplant for receding hairline is one of the most frequently operated hair transplant procedures for mild hair loss.
+Because hairline recession is one of the earliest significant signs of severe hair loss that can happen at any age, most people start thinking about a hair transplant when receding becomes noticeable.
 Even though everyone’s hair loss story is different, many people experience hairline recession starting from the temples and moving further back in time.

 Receding hairline stages – Norwood stages